Table of contents

 Conditions linked to chronic inflammation include:

-Acute inflammation can be caused by sudden injuries, like broken bones or illnesses, including infections caused by bacteria or viruses.
+Sudden injuries, like broken bones or illnesses, including infections caused by bacteria or viruses can cause acute inflammation.
 The process occurs quickly and can be severe.
 Acute inflammation can last anywhere from a few days to a few months, depending on the injury or disease.

 Injuries typically result in local inflammation, while illnesses result in systemic inflammation, in which the whole body generates an immune response.

 The cause of chronic inflammation is largely unknown.
 Using diagnostic tools to measure inflammation markers in the blood is a common way to identify it.

 Long-term forms of this condition can last for years or even an entire lifetime, and it can begin when there is no injury or illness present.
 While it is associated with many disease types, it does not appear to serve a protective purpose and even leads to tissue damage.

 Doctors commonly associate heart disease and diabetes with chronic inflammation.
 Many of the same causes that contribute to these disorders are also linked to inflammation through the production of excess inflammatory chemicals or lowered production of anti-inflammatory molecules:

 - Physical inactivity

 - Sleep disorders

 - Advanced age